ibbi67/SkillsBuild-Gamified-Web-Application/README.md

 # Group 20 - CO2302

+A web application that uses gamification to help users learn skills by completing challenges and earning rewards.
+Built as part of a group project for CO2302.

 ## How to Setup your Development Environment

 The project is split into two sections: the frontend, and the backend.
 The frontend is a React